tokyapp/toky-phone-js-sdk/README.md

 ## What can you do?

-Make calls, receive web calls, all of the operations related to a call, mute, hold, recording, transfer call to other Agents, Groups or Numbers, Blind transfers and Warm.
+Make calls, receive web calls, all of the operations related to a call, mute, hold, recording, transfer calls to other Agents, Groups or Numbers, Blind transfers, and Warm.

 ## Installation